 3. Timescales for Completion

 The Care Plan must be drawn up as soon as the need for the child to come into care has been identified.
 It should be completed prior to the child's first placement wherever possible or, if it is not practicable to do so, within 10 working days of the first placement.
-See Decision to Look After and Care Planning Procedure.
+See Decision to Look After Procedure.

 If there are exceptional reasons that prevent the Care Plan from being drawn up prior to the child's placement, the key objectives of the child's admission to care and the proposed placement must still be identified and recorded.

 The Care Plan can be updated by the social worker, with the team manager's approval, at any time.

 The Care Plan is then subject to scrutiny at each Looked After Review and should be updated after each review unless there are no changes.

 A final Care Plan taken before the court in Care Proceedings must be endorsed and signed by the Designated Manager (Care Plans).

 All other Care Plans must be endorsed and signed by the social worker's team manager.